 \begin{assumption} For any natural number $r_d \in \mathbb{N}$, it holds that $E|w_{it}|^{r_d+\delta} < \infty$ for some $\delta > 0$. \end{assumption}

 \begin{assumption} There exists a constant $\epsilon > 0$ such that $\gamma_{0,i} > \epsilon$ almost surely. \end{assumption}

 Assumptions \ref{as-basic} and \ref{as-mixing-c} require that the individual time series given $\alpha_i$ is strictly stationary across time but i.i.d. across units.
+The identical distribution across $i$ is essential for our analysis.
+The independence assumption across $i$ makes our asymptotic investigations tractable, while the consistency result and the same asymptotic biases could be derived even under weak cross-sectional dependence.
 Note that the i.i.d. assumption does not exclude the presence of heterogeneity in panel data.
 In our setting, heterogeneity is caused by differences in the realized values of $\{\alpha_i\}_{i=1}^N$ across units.
 Assumption \ref{as-mixing-c} also restricts the degree of persistence of the individual time series.
 The conditions for stationarity and degree of persistence require that the times series for each unit is not a unit root process and that the initial value of each time series is generated from a stationary distribution.
 Assumption \ref{as-w-moment-c} requires the existence of the moments of $w_{it}$, and it allows us to derive the asymptotic biases of the estimators.
 While we can develop the theoretical properties of the estimators in situations where Assumptions \ref{as-mixing-c} and \ref{as-w-moment-c} do not hold for some numbers $r_m$ and $r_d$, we cannot derive the higher-order biases based on infinite-order expansions in such situations.